 - Understanding the importance of responsibilities

-How to get your child to clean up after themselves
+How to get your kids to clean up after themselves

-Yes, it saves us time from having to do it ourselves.
-But what happens if your kids are new to cleaning up?
-What if they resist?
+What happens if your kids are new to cleaning up or if they resist?
 How do you get them to clean up after themselves without the nagging and power struggles?
+Here’s how.

 Make clean up part of your routine.